gsajith/captcharoo/README.md

 ## How it works

-1. On the home page, you can write a secret phrase and "lock" it behind a Captcha.
+> 🔐  &nbsp;On the home page, you can write a secret phrase and "lock" it behind a Captcha.

-2. Captcharoo will generate a unique link that you can share with anyone you want to verify as a human.
+> 💬  &nbsp;Captcharoo will generate a unique link that you can share with anyone you want to verify as a human.

-3. When they open the link, they'll be presented with the Captcha.
+> 👩‍💻  &nbsp;When they open the link, they'll be presented with the Captcha.
 Upon solving it, they can see your secret phrase.

-4. If they say your secret phrase back to you, you can be reasonably sure you're speaking to a human (until Captcha is defeated by the AI's 🥲).
+> ✅  &nbsp;If they say your secret phrase back to you, you can be reasonably sure you're speaking to a human (until Captcha is defeated by the AI's 🥲).

 ## Technical Reasoning